DE-Solution/dibbuk/README.md

 }
 ```

-Get the text enclosed between the first occurence of the <b></b> tags and returns it under key "bold".
+Get the text enclosed between the first occurrence of the <b></b> tags and returns it under key "bold".

 `<b>one</b> and <b>two</b>` returns `Map("bold" -> "one")`

 ###getTags

-Gets the text content of all the occurances of a tag.
+Gets the text content of all the occurrences of a tag.
 Returns an empty list (`List()`) if no tag is found in the scraped page.

 Parameter: